Arka - Ear Stretching Jewellery Shop in the UK.

 Right, got that out of the way...

 Well, first you need the ear pierced.
-Just a standard ear piercing. then you need to wait.
+Just a standard ear piercing, not close to the edge of the lobe, then you need to wait.
 Generally its best to wait at least 2 months before you stretch, some people think you should wait even longer.
 Anyway, once you have a fully healed standard earring piercing, then you can start to stretch it.

 The best way to stretch your ears is patiently and gently.

-I prefer to stretch up very slowly, moving an expander further in, gently stretching the hole, over a period of a few days... an expander, also called a taper or stretcher is what you need for this.
-An expander is just that, a shape that expands the hole as you push it into the ear.
+You must stretch up very slowly, moving a taper further in, gently stretching the hole, over a period of days...
+A taper or stretcher is a shape that gently expands the hole as you push it into the ear.
 What shape is up to you.
+Some people prefer straight tapers, others circular or spiral tapers.
 We have lots to choose from.

-If you are just starting to stretch from a fully healed standard ear piercing hole, then start with a 1.6 or 2mm expander or crescent.
-Push it in as far as it will easily go, then give it another twist and push, then stop.
+If you are just starting to stretch from a fully healed standard ear piercing hole, then start with a 1.6 or 2mm taper.
+Push it in as far as it will easily go, then give it another slight twist and push, then stop.
 It should feel uncomfortable but not really painful.
-It shouldnt really 'hurt' , it definately shouldnt bleed, there should just be a warm glow in the lobe, very slightly painful.
+It shouldnt really 'hurt' , it definately shouldnt bleed, there should just be a warm glow in the lobe.
 Go slowly.
 You risk a 'blow out' (see below) if you try and stretch too quick.
-This causes permanent damage to your lobe.
+This can cause permanent damage to your lobe.

 Keep up the process until the taper is fully in.
 I then leave it for another day or two before I change to some other jewellery.
 Dont try and use double flared plugs for some weeks (see below).
 Stick to jewellery that doesnt require a further stretch for a few weeks.

 Although I didnt use lubricants, because I tend to stretch very slowly, some people find a little lubrication helps.
 If you want to use a lubricant, choose wisely.
 There are conflicting opinions on what is a safe lubricant to use.
-I have heard of people using vaseline or olive oil, probably a safer option would be to use Satin Soap or some other mild, liquid anti-microbial soaps (obviously without fragrance).
+I have heard of people using vaseline or olive oil, probably a safer option would be to use a mild, liquid anti-microbial soap (obviously without fragrance).
 I'd recommend that whatever you use, make sure to wash it all off after with warm water.

 Saline Solution (Salt Bathing)